rorywalsh/CsoundUnity/Documentation~/audio_monitor.md

 > **New in v4.0.0**

 The Audio Monitor is a real-time visual display built into the CsoundUnity inspector.
-It is available during **Play mode** and supports multiple simultaneous views.
+The views draw during **Play mode** and several can be shown at once.

 Enable or disable each view independently using the toggles in the **Audio Monitor** section of the inspector.
+The toggles can be set outside Play mode too, so a scene can be prepared before running it.

+The choice of views is a preference of the editor, not of the instance: it is shared by every CsoundUnity and kept across selection changes, domain reloads and Unity restarts.
+Turn the waveform on once and it stays on for whatever you select next — which is what comparing two instances needs.
+Nothing is written to the scene.

+The monitors read [`OutputBuffer`](controlling_csound_from_unity.md), so **Update Output Buffer** must be enabled in the Settings section; the inspector says so if it is not.

+> **Not yet available on the RootOutput audio path.** `OutputBuffer` is filled from `OnAudioFilterRead`, which that path bypasses, so the views stay empty there however they are configured.
+Switch the instance to OnAudioFilterRead or IAudioGenerator to watch it.

 ---